FAQ2024-12-04T04:21:43+01:00

 We specialise in custom journeys.
 We design each journey according to the needs of each group.
 As a result we do not mix groups.

-This varies depending on your budget, your choice of accommodation, whether or not you have a private guide and other factors.
-You may get an idea looking at sample itineraries on our Resources page.
+This varies depending on your budget, your choice of accommodation, whether you have chosen a Premium or Classic Guided Style Safari and other factors.
+You may get an idea looking at sample itineraries on our Resources page or on our Costs page.

 This can vary depending of the conditions of the local operators in the country where you are travelling, and will be written up clearly in your Trip Contract.